xavierchia/xavierchia.github.io/_posts/2020-08-01-bootstrap_mba.md

 Each of them is an essential skill I need to master to be able to bootstrap successful  businesses.

-- I need to understand, how I can come up with suitable business ideas and how I can evaluate their potential.
+- I need to understand how I can come up with suitable business ideas and how I can evaluate their potential.
 - I need to learn how I can make my ideas a reality.
-Software development seems like an ideal choice for sustainable bootstrapping businesses.
+Software development seems like an ideal choice for sustainable bootstrapped businesses.
 (Alternatives would be content product development and physical product development.)
-- The best idea executed flawlessly is useless if no one knows about.
-Getting the world out is one of the key challenges, especially for bootstrapped founders without a large marketing budget.
+- The best idea, executed flawlessly, is useless if no one knows about it.
+Getting the word out is one of the key challenges, especially for bootstrapped founders without a large marketing budget.

-(In addition to the three core topics listed above, I have much longer list of electives (buying businesses, community building, etc.)  that I would be interested in learning if I find the time.)
+(In addition to the three core topics listed above, I have a much longer list of "electives" (buying businesses, community building, etc.)  that I would be interested in learning if I find the time.

 With this list of topics at hand, I needed to decide how to go about it.
 I decided to select a small number of books as the cornerstones of my learning journey: